Rahul515/SnakeGame/README.md

 # SnakeGame
-Recreated the classic SnakeGame on Python
+Recreated the classic SnakeGame on Python using its Integerated Development Environment combined with the Python module Pygame to implement graphics.
+To run the game, you require Pygame and python 2.7.14 on your computer which are available on the repository.
+The application maintains it's own local database to store the top 3 highscores of users.
+Several elements were added to the game to make the classic Snake Game more interesting and challenging.